-Naked Island 96, William Reinsch, Oil on aluminium, 30 x 40 cm, 2025
+Naked Island 100, William Reinsch, Oil on aluminium (quadriptych) 270 x 200 cm, 2026

 Twilight Contemporary is excited to present Naked Island, the debut solo exhibition at the gallery by London-based artist William Reinsch.

 Naked Island is the name Reinsch gives to a world he has been building over many years, drawn from his internal psyche.
-A world and new body of work that offers glimpses and fragments into a place that is normally kept hidden.
+A world and new body of work that offers glimpses and fragments into a place normally kept hidden.
 The island Reinsch presents to us is naked and exposed.

 Reinsch began painting in this autobiographical mode after a tough period in his young life.
 Drawing and painting became a vehicle to communicate experiences he could not easily put into words, with early works given to his therapist as a means of understanding what he was experiencing internally.
 This approach has never left his practice, with each piece becoming a new act of exposure.